Britain asks BBC's competitors to review its remit

 A government spokeswoman also said a preliminary paper of proposals on the BBC would be published this week.
 She declined to say what it would contain.

-The Sunday Times said it would herald the largest shake-up of the corporation for a generation, including replacing the universal 145.50 pound ($225) license fee and the scrapping of the BBC Trust regulator.
+The Sunday Times said it would herald the largest shake-up of the corporation for a generation, including replacing the universal 145.50 pound ($225) licence fee and the scrapping of the BBC Trust regulator.

-Last week the government told the BBC, already facing a shortfall in license revenue, to meet the 650 million pound cost of free licenses for the over-75s.
+Last week the government told the BBC, already facing a shortfall in licence revenue, to meet the 650 million pound cost of free licences for the over-75s.

 In return, the government said it would be allowed to charge for its online iPlayer service.